These brownie batter baked oats are simply divine. Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.

 - Preheat the oven to 180°C and grease a small ramekin with spray, coconut oil, or butter.

-- In a blender, combine the oats, banana, almond milk, cacao powder, syrup/honey, baking powder and sea salt (everything except the chocolate).
-For these oats, I didn't blend completely because I wanted a bit of texture, but it's up to you.
+- In a blender or food processor, combine the oats, banana, almond milk, cacao powder, syrup/honey, baking powder and sea salt (everything except the chocolate).
+For these oats.

 - Fill the ramekin ¾ full with the batter.
 Place your chocolate square in the centre of the ramekin.
 Pour the rest of the batter on top.